A BRIEF HISTORY OF RICH PEOPLE

 Rich people in the 19th Century

 In the 19th century rich people had less power and influence.
 The middle class became more numerous and influential.
 The Great Reform Act of 1832 gave the middle class the vote.
-Further acts in 1867 and 1883 gave the vote to some working men (but in Britain, not all men could vote until 1918).
+Further acts in 1867 and 1884 gave the vote to some working men (but in Britain, not all men could vote until 1918).
 Furthermore in the 18th-century land was the main form of wealth.
 The rich were usually landowners.
 In the 19th century owning land was still important but there were many rich families who owned mines or factories.

-Life for the rich was made more comfortable by gas light (from the 1840s) and at the end of the century electric light.
+Life for the rich was made more comfortable by gaslight (from the 1840s) and at the end of the century electric light.
 In the late 19th century gas was also used to heat water.
-Also by the end of the 19th century rich people began to have telephones in their homes.
+Also by the end of the 19th century, rich people began to have telephones in their homes.
 In the 1840s the spread of railways made travel much faster and more comfortable for the rich.
 (They also spelled the end for highwaymen).
 At the end of the century, the first cars appeared.
 At sea, steamships made foreign travel easier.
 In the 19th century, wealth did not guarantee health.
 However the rich were much less likely than the poor to suffer from diseases like cholera.
 The invention of anesthetics made operations and childbirth much less painful.

 Life in the 19th Century

 Rich people in the 20th Century

 In the 20th century Britain remained a very unequal society with a huge gulf between the rich and the poor.
 A small minority of the population owned most of the country's wealth.
 However the divides between the upper class, middle class and working class became less obvious.
 In the early 20th century only a small minority could afford goods like telephones, cars and washing machines.
 In the late 20th century Britain became an affluent society and consumer goods became common.
 Furthermore in the past it was usually possible to tell somebody's class by their clothes.
 In the late 20th century it became much more difficult as the clothes of ordinary people greatly improved.